 27 km, 1061 m up, 810 m down

-The volcanic cone of Mt Ngauruhoe is looming over the heath when we approach the Tongariro visitor centre in Whakapapa Village in the morning light.
+The volcanic cone of Mt Ngauruhoe is looming over the heath when we approach the Tongariro visitor centre.
+Whakapapa Village looks almost deserted in the morning light.
 We have decided to hike the Tongariro Northern Circuit anti-clockwise, and thus against the current, as it were.
 Our first day to Waihohonu Hut being not so hard, we start not too early.
 The path first slopes gradually up to the saddle between Mt Ngauruhoe and the mighty snow-capped Mt Ruapehu.
 A few day-trippers head out in our direction, towards the clear Tama Lakes or the Taranaki waterfall.

 Later in the day, we meet occasional hikers with some more luggage coming from the huts in the park.
-Before 3 pm, we are already at the historic Waihohonu Hut, where travellers since 1904 alighted from their stage coaches while doing the “Grand Tour” of New Zealand.
+Before 3 pm, we are already at the historic Waihohonu Hut.
+Travellers on the “Grand Tour” of New Zealand alighted here from their stage coaches since since 1904.

 Day 2: Oturere Hut – Mangatepopo Hut